-- Parking Space
+- Parking Fees

-Cancelling your Rental Home
+Reserve your Rental Home

 During your Stay

-- Please make sure to walk through the rental home one last time and look for damage.
-If you can, do this walk-out inspection with the property owner present.
-If the property owner is not available, be sure to take photos of the property to record its condition.
+- Make sure to walk through the rental one last time and check for damages.
+If possible, do this walk-out review with the property owner present.
+If the property manager is not available, make certain you take photos of the property to record its condition.